BarRaiders/barraiders.github.io/docs/faqs/obs-tools/actions.md

 - Create cool transitions and effects for your sources with one click!
 - Phases allow multi-phased animations, without the need of a multi-action
 - Easily create animation with the Record feature:
-- Place source at starting position, then press ‘Record’.
+- Place the source at the starting position, then press "Record".
-- Move/Modify source to end result and then press ‘End Recording’ => The plugin will automatically calculate and input the changes.
+- Move/Modify the source to end result and then press ‘End Recording’ => The plugin will automatically calculate and input the changes.
 - Import/Export Settings allows you to share your animations (or keep a backup)
-- Options to hide source/remove filter at various stages
+- Options to hide source/remove filters at various stages

 ## Studio Mode Toggle
 - Allows you to quickly toggle Studio/Preview mode on and off.